metalsmith/metalsmith.io/src/index.njk.md

   });
 ```

-... and by the way, if you do not want your destination directory to be cleaned before a new build, just add <b>`.clean(false)`</b>.
+... and by the way, if you do not want your destination directory to be cleaned before a new build, just add `.clean(false)`.
 But what if you want to get fancier by hiding your unfinished drafts and using permalinks?
 Just add plugins...

 ```javascript
 Metalsmith(__dirname)